SGM Herbert A. Friedman (Ret.)

 Joint OSS/OWI operations were worked out in the field of propaganda warfare.
 The OSS mission had early established contact with a Frenchman, known under his cover name of 'Salembier,' who had been one of the French Deuxieme Bureau's chief propaganda artists in World War I. He knew his trade and was set up in business, operating from Geneva, by OSS and OWI jointly.
 Millions of pamphlets, leaflets, cards, postage stamps and every form of literary propaganda were printed and smuggled into Germany and Fascist Italy.

 The man with the pseudonym Robert Salembier was actually Raymond A. Schuhl, code-named Mutt.
 His code name had a code name!
 He had been a French Army propagandist in WWI who had served in the 6th Section of the French Deuxieme Bureau until the fall of France and volunteered to do the same for the Americans in WWII.
+Although his religion is listed nowhere in official documents I was informed by another researcher that he was of the Jewish faith.

 All of the people that either worked for the OSS or were of some interest to them were named in a list.
 We dont find Schuhl or Salembier in that list so it is possible that a French national forging documents for the OSS was too secret to list.
 Every individual also received a code number, and we dont find Schuhl in that list either, but we do have a clue.
 There is an un-named person (almost all others are named), numbered 677 that simply says Employed by OSS in Switzerland.
 I suspect this is Schuhl because a Dulles telegram dated 11 September 1943 says: